Take our reading test

 APD is not a condition or affliction, but rather an auditory deficit, where the cognitive makeup of the brain as a whole is unable to process sound accurately.
 Below certain thresholds in testing, the lack of auditory development or skill in sequencing and sound discrimination leads to an auditory processing disorder diagnosis.

-Auditory Processing Deficits Are More Common Than You Might Think
+Auditory Processing Deficits Are Quite Common

 Because of the avoidance behaviors that stem from reading and learning difficulties, many children with APD actually end up being diagnosed with something else, either ADHD, developmental dyslexia or another learning disability.